 Grab a jammy egg sandwich to-go at this walk-up window in Capitol Park.
 Iggy’s serves build-your-own breakfast sandwiches, grass-fed burgers, and crispy hash browns daily from 7 a.m. until 2 p.m.
 Fans will soon be able to indulge when the spot expands with a location in Ann Arbor.

 This French-style pastry shop serves a resplendent selection of breads and pastries reminiscent of a Parisian cafe.
 Choose from options like rustic loaves of sourdough, golden croissants, chocolate eclairs, well-seasoned ham and cheese quiche, or a bacon, egg, and cheese sandwich complete with lettuce, tomato, and a special sauce.
 Finish things off with a coffee or espresso.

 Named for the former department store, this downtown breakfast hotspot has a reputation for its mountain of luxuriant savory and sweet breakfast meals.
 The red velvet pancakes with cream cheese drizzle and the voodoo eggs benedict corn cakes, Spanish chorizo, cheddar cheese, and ranchero sauce are legendary.
-Diners can make a reservation or place brunch orders for carryout or delivery with Seamless, Grubhub, Uber Eats, and Doordash with the option of cocktails like mimosas and bloody marys.
+Now with a location in Northville.

 This Jefferson Chalmers has a drive-thru window for easier takeout service.
 Customers can choose from a dozen flavors of cake doughnuts ranging from plantain to hibiscus.
 The shop also sells coffee and beans.
 Don’t sleep on the frozen coffee slushies or the biscuit sandwiches featuring fried chicken, eggs, and other toppings.